LiborBenes-US/js-console-exec/README.md

 Hard Limits of the Tool (What Will NOT Work):
 • Because this is a sidebar extension page (not a content script injected into a webpage), there are clear architectural boundaries:
 Feature                                       Works?
 Reason / Workaround Access current webpage DOM                      No              You cannot do document.querySelector('body') on google.com or any tab
-Modify open websites                                         No                 No content-script injection Browser APIs (tabs, bookmarks, history)          Limited              Only clipboardWrite is allowed.
-External script libraries                                        No                 CSP blocks <script src="..."> (you can only use pure JS)
-Web Workers (advanced)                        Possible but complex   Requires extra code to set up Full-screen games / heavy graphics                   Limited              Canvas works but sidebar is small; performance is good for learning
+Modify open websites                            No              No content-script injection Browser APIs (tabs, bookmarks, history)       Limited           Only clipboardWrite is allowed External script libraries                       No              CSP blocks <script src="..."> (you can only use pure JS) Web Workers (advanced)                   Possible but complex   Requires extra code to set up Full-screen games / heavy graphics            Limited           Canvas works but sidebar is small; performance is good for learning
 Persistent data across reloads                   No             No browser.storage yet (easy to add later)

 Bottom line:
 This tool is excellent for learning and testing pure JavaScript logic, console behavior, async code, modern syntax, small DOM/Canvas experiments, and algorithms.